-Rattlesden Playgroup was established in 1970, and is a community playgroup which firmly believes in learning through play.
+Rattlesden Playgroup was established in 1970, and became Rattlesden Preschool in 2019.
+Preschool firmly believes in learning through play.
 We are affiliated to the Pre-school Learning Alliance and work in partnership with Suffolk County Council.
 We are listed in the List of Providers.
 Parents form the committee which is the registered provider.
 We work closely with the community and invite members of the community to be involved.
 We visit local amenities e.g. Bradfield Woods or take the bus to Stowmarket.
 We often join in on community events such as the Macmillan coffee mornings.

 We link with the local school, attending their harvest assemblies and nativity plays.
 We also join the reception class at least once a term.
 We work closely with the Early years and childcare service to help support children with Additional Needs.